Chapter 6 (Legion): Plot

-In the Clockworks hallucination, Lenny (Aubrey Plaza) acts as a psychiatrist to the team, convincing them to open up more about their problems.
-Melanie (Jean Smart) struggles in letting go of her husband; Ptonomy (Jeremie Harris) is haunted by the memory of his mother's death; Cary (Bill Irwin) and Kerry (Amber Midthunder) open up about their body sharing experience; Walter (Mackenzie Gray) feeling slower than common people; and Syd (Rachel Keller) struggles with her perception of reality.
+In the Clockworks hallucination, Lenny acts as a psychiatrist to the team, convincing them to open up more about their problems.
+Melanie struggles in letting go of her husband; Ptonomy is haunted by the memory of his mother's death; Cary and Kerry open up about their body sharing experience; Walter feeling slower than common people; and Syd struggles with her perception of reality.

-As Syd wanders around the hospital, is revealed that Amy (Katie Aselton) is now a nurse working at Clockworks.
-David (Dan Stevens) is also a patient, but like the rest of the team, is unaware of the nature of the hospital.
+As Syd wanders around the hospital, it is revealed that Amy is now a nurse working at Clockworks.
+David is also a patient, but like the rest of the team, is unaware of the nature of the hospital.
 They then start re-enacting part of David's life at Clockworks, with small differences.
 Syd starts questioning the veracity of the place and her real memories come back.
 However, Lenny uses music therapy to place her in a coma with headphones and prevent her from warning anyone, locking her in David's childhood bedroom.

 While sleeping, Cary is visited by Oliver in the diving suit, who takes him to the astral plane, vanishing from Clockworks.
 Kerry desperately tries to search for Cary, only to be taunted by Walter.
 Oliver also visits Melanie, guiding her to David's childhood home where their bodies remain frozen in time.
 Oliver disappears, instructing Melanie to save David and Syd, who were going to be shot by Walter's bullets.
 Melanie struggles in moving David and Syd from their positions.
 Suddenly, the wall reveals two eyes staring at her.

 David confronts Lenny for answers on Syd's disappearance.
 Lenny then taunts David, revealing that she met his biological father and suggests they could team up to reach their power potential, revealing herself to be a form of the Devil with Yellow Eyes.
 Deeming him too weak to help her, Lenny locks David inside a casket inside his own mind.
 At David's childhood bedroom, the man in the diving suit takes off Syd's headphones, waking her up.
 The man reveals himself to be Cary.